MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module2_1-generate-explanations-using-github-copilot-chat.md

     - MainWindow.xaml
     - MainWindow.xaml.cs

-1. On the Visual Studio Code activity bar, select **Chat**.
+1. On Visual Studio Code's top menu bar, select **Open Chat**.

-    The Visual Studio Code activity bar is the vertical bar on the far left side of the Visual Studio Code window.
-Hover the mouse pointer over the activity bar icons to see their names.
-The Chat icon looks like a speech bubble.
+    The Open Chat button is located on the menu bar at the top of the Visual Studio Code window, just to the right of the Searchbox.
+It displays a small GitHub Copilot logo.

 1. Use the following command to ask Copilot Chat to explain the `APL2007M2Sample1` project: